Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 You’re Not Broken—Your Body Is Trying to Protect You

-• Understand where your stress response comes from
+• Understand where your patterns come from

-• Build healthier boundaries (especially if you tend to “fawn”)
+• Build healthier boundaries

 African American girl smiling by the window, feeling inspired and hopeful after understanding fight flight freeze fawn stress responses after online therapy in Illinois

 If this blog felt familiar, you don’t have to figure it out alone.
+Reach out today to connect with a therapist who understands.

 Next